OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 ## Office Scripts JavaScript API

-Office Scripts use a specialized version the Office JavaScript APIs for [Office Add-ins](/office/dev/add-ins/overview/index).
+Office Scripts use a specialized version of the Office JavaScript APIs for [Office Add-ins](/office/dev/add-ins/overview/index).
 While there are similarities in the two APIs, you should not assume code can be ported between the two platforms.
 The differences between the two platforms are described in the [Differences between Office Scripts and Office Add-ins](../resources/add-ins-differences.md#apis) article.
 You can view all the APIs available to your script in the [Office Scripts API reference documentation](/javascript/api/office-scripts/overview).

 ## External library support